The Key West Extension

 * Removed and replaced with solid fill in 1916.

 The extension covered a total of 156 miles via Miami.
 The elderly Flagler nearly bet everything on the railroad's gamble to reach Key West.
+The project coursed through an intricate network of islands, literally bridging gaps between the Florida Peninsula and the majestic Florida Keys.

-The Florida Overseas Railroad was built to the highest construction standards, often utilizing concrete viaducts to bridge the distances across the tiny patches of land.
+The Overseas Railroad was built to the highest construction standards, often utilizing concrete viaducts to bridge the distances across the tiny patches of land.
 At one time or another the company employed more than 4,000 men.

 The extension required more than two-dozen bridges to reach Key West with the longest structure the Seven Mile Bridge, connecting Marathon with Big Pine Key.
 It took Flagler and the FEC seven years to complete the Extension with the route officially opening on January 21, 1912.